Who is a good candidate for Fat Transfer?

 The longevity of your fat transfer results depends on several factors.
 During your initial healing stage, some of the transferred fat will not survive.
 Fat survival rates will vary, depending on how the fat was harvested, where it was injected and how well you follow post-operative instructions.

 If the transferred fat serves the first six months after surgery, your results should be permanent.
 Keep in mind that while the number of fat cells will not change, your fat cells can still change in size as you gain and lose weight, which could impact results.

 The cost of your fat transfer procedure can be broken down into three main components: the surgeon’s fee, anaesthetist fees and hospital fees.
 At Inigo Cosmetic, we customise our surgeries to each individual patient.
 To receive a detailed cost breakdown, please get in touch to book a consultation with us.

 When done successfully, the injected fat creates a new blood supply from the body, allowing it to receive the nourishment needed for survival.
 However, there is always a chance that a percentage of fat will not take, in which case additional touch-up procedures may be required.
 To achieve your aesthetic goals, you may need up to three or four treatments.

 Yes, fat transfer is always performed under anaesthesia.
 However, depending on the treatment area and the amount of fat removed, this procedure can take place under either local or general anaesthesia.
-If your surgeon only needs to remove a small amount of fat, he will only need to use local anaesthesia.
-In cases where large volumes of fat are injected into multiple body areas, you may require general anaesthesia.
+If your surgeon only needs to remove a small amount of fat, only local anaesthesia.
+In cases where large volumes of fat is injected into multiple body areas, you may require general anaesthesia.